 In an attempt to “start as you mean to go on”, I’ve kept decorating in here to the absolute minimum.
 I don’t want extra things that I need to clean or dust.

-The vanity has plenty of storage underneath, the soap and toothbrushes hang out on the counter and there’s just one piece of art hanging above the toilet.
+The vanity has plenty of storage underneath, so keeping all our bathroom items organized is a breeze. the soap and toothbrushes hang out on the counter and there’s just one piece of art hanging above the toilet.
 It’s a small bathroom and too much stuff will eliminate the bright and clean feel pretty quickly.

-This little stool allows me to sit next to the kiddos while they take a bath, which by the way they are completely in love with.
-Cian asks to have a “white bubble bap” every night :-)
+This little stool allows me to sit next to the kiddos while they take a bath, and adds in more of that warm, rustic charm – similar to the vanity.

 We kept the walls pretty bare in here, too.
 Maybe I’m a minimalist at heart?
 Who knows!
 Either way, it’s a small space so I didn’t want to busy it up.
-I added some beautiful artwork that was sponsored by Minted and popped it into a slim back frame over the toilet.
+I added some beautiful artwork and popped it into a slim back frame over the toilet.

 Apart from the mirror, towel rack, robe hook and toilet paper holder, nothing else got hung on the walls!